canxkoz/FixEye/README.md

 More information about the aim of our project can be found in the presentation and on [Devpost](https://devpost.com/software/fixeye)

 ## Credits
-This project is created with the collaboration of:
+This project was created with the collaboration of:
 1) [Can Koz](https://github.com/canxkoz)
 2) [Sanjiv Soni](https://github.com/sanjivsoni)
 3) [Schahrouz Kakavand](https://github.com/schahrouz)

 ## Imports
-imports.py file contains all of the packaged that are necessary for the
+imports.py contains everything that is necessary for
 - [Keras](https://keras.io/)
 - [OpenCV](https://opencv.org/)
 - [TensorFlow](https://www.tensorflow.org/)